pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 We sampled 200 claims to test across multiple models.
 Each requires retrieving relevant papers from 5,000+ scientific abstracts and classifying the claim-evidence relationship.
 This two-stage task (retrieval + classification) mirrors real-world scenarios where LLMs must identify relevant context before reasoning.

 For our use case, our **golden examples only contained of claims that are NOINFO**.
-This is because we want to evaluate if the LLM can be confident in situations that it does not have enough context, or could not find enough relevant information to increase it's confidence from it's pre-trained dataset to create a conclusion.
+This is because we want to evaluate if the LLM can be confident in situations that it does not have enough context, or could not find enough relevant information to increase its confidence from its pre-trained dataset to create a conclusion.

 ## **The Critical Importance of NOINFO Classification**